-Man’s questions about the essence and purpose of the world also arise from our finite dimension compared to an infinite universe.
-Every religion, philosophy or scientific theory are sophisticated attempts to rebalance that disproportion.
+Man’s questions about the essence and eventual purpose of nature and human existence on this planet also arise from our finite dimension compared to a universe which is infinite.
+Every religion, philosophy or scientific theory are sophisticated attempts to rebalance the disproportion between human being and the universe.
 In the final analysis it is a question of proportions and what, if not the art of painting, can deal with proportions?

 In the past, painting dared to engage with the universal.
 I believe that once the anomalous wave of certain “contemporary art”, which has been abusing our patience in the recent past, has passed, art will be able to resume its journey towards new, more serene and convincing horizons.

 The plastic means used by Mondrian (straight lines, defined geometric shapes, three primary colors) are precise and therefore, already in the form evoke the clarity and determination of rational thought; nevertheless, the precision of the means does not preclude the possibility of dealing with what is commonly considered imponderable.